Girl Dinner as Character Development, and Why That’s Not a Bad Thing

-Here’s the message that carried through the whole night, from the first “should I” thought to the last crunchy bite: feeding yourself can be flexible, and you do not have to turn dinner into a personality test.
+The message that carried through the night, from the first “should I” thought to the last crunchy bite, was unexpectedly freeing: feeding yourself can be flexible, and dinner doesn’t need to double as a measure of discipline, identity, or worth.

 The Mood That Makes Dinner Feel Like a Moral Assignment